Code-Institute-Submissions/Data-Centric-Milestone-Project-6/README.md

 - "Create" Page -  This is only visible to a logged in user with a cached session cookie in their Browser.
 This consists of a form containing several text input fields and selection menus, with predefined options which a user can use to craft their original characters profiles, including assigning talents, traits, title, name, gender, age and rank.
 The "Create" button allows the user to submit the new dataset to MongoDB and be displayed to the main "Characters" page.

 ### Features Left to Implement

 - Messenger or chat popup feature, so members can communicate and collaborate on projects together.
+- A full page template view of each chracter profiles, which can allow the user many more options, such as viewing a gallery of multiple images for their characters.
+Or add, edit and delete other details through the use of texat boxes otherwise unavailable in the standard character creation form.
+- A sidebar nav allowing users to select and query chracters by genre, such as sci-fi, fantasty etc.
+- a search bar in order for users to query specific characters or genres of characters, or even those made by specific usernames.
+Held in the characters template page.
+- A User specific profile page, allowing users to upload their own display pictures, post their creative writing efforts, and the abillity to add comments to each post by themselves or other users.
+- A forum, containing sub-forums, where users can create their own posts, show stories, discusss characters or other creative writing endeavours.
+This should also include a search bar so users can query specific forum entries, or usernames that created the posts.
+- A "forgot my password" option for users who have lost their passwords, and wish to regain access to their profiles.

 ## Technologies Used